ubc-library-rc/intro-api/content/04-calling-an-api-as-a-script.md

 print(json.dumps(items))
 ~~~

-4. Copy the script as it currently is and paste it into the dialog box in your new Jupyter notebook,
+4. Copy the script as it currently is and paste it into the dialog box in your new Jupyter notebook.
+Add you API key or the public API key to the apiKey line.
 ![Paste script into Jupyter](paste-into-jupyter.png)
-and run the script.
+Run the script.
 ![Run in Jupyter](run-jupyter.png)

-5. After a few moments you will see the output of your API call in the Jupyter notebook.
+6. After a few moments you will see the output of your API call in the Jupyter notebook.
 At this stage your output is in JSON format.
 ![Jupyter output](output-in-jupyter.png).
 As a final step, let's turn this into tabular data through Open Refine.

-6. Select all of our JSON output in the Jupyter notebook.
+7. Select all of our JSON output in the Jupyter notebook.
 A quick way to do this for a small amount of data is to select the beginning of our output, hold "Shift" and then select the end.
 CMD+C or CTRL+C to copy.
 Open OpenRefine and paste your copied output into the OpenRefine "clipboard" input.
 ![Paste into OpenRefine](paste-into-openrefine.png)

 After selecting "Next" OpenRefine will ask you to explain the data to it a bit.
 For this exercise you need to tell it where the data begins that you want to see in a tabular format.